 Introducing the Learning by Design Project

 Welcome to the Learning by Design Project website.
-(If you are looking for the Learning by Design software application, you’ll find it here.)

 But the story of Learning by Design really begins with a conceptualisation of The New School — a place where learners are actively engaged as knowledge producers and in which teachers have assumed a transformed professional role as designers of hybrid online and face-to-face learning environments.
 This leads us to articulate the guiding Principles in the Learning by Design project, situating ‘pedagogy’ in the contexts of ‘curriculum’ and ‘education’.